chorus96/core_ftdi_bridge/README.md

 ##### Testing

 Verified under simulation and validated on FPGA.
-Used on the miniSpartan6+ board which uses the FTDI FT2232HL (asynchronous mode), and using an Xilinx Artix 7 board with FTDI FT2232HL (synchronous mode).
+Used on the miniSpartan6+ board which using an Xilinx Artix 7 board with FTDI FT2232HL (synchronous mode).

 ##### Configuration
 * Top: ftdi_bridge
 * Clock: clk_i - Must be sourced from FTDI device for mode = SYNC
 * Reset: rst_i - Asynchronous, active high
-* parameter MODE - "SYNC" or "ASYNC" FT245 mode
-* parameter CLK_DIV - Clock divider (minimum is 2) (only valid for MODE="ASYNC")
-* parameter GP_OUTPUTS - Number of GPIO outputs (1 - 8)
+* parameter GP_OUTPUTS - Number of GPIO outputs (1 - 32)
-* parameter GP_INPUTS - Number of GPIO inputs (1 - 8)
+* parameter GP_INPUTS - Number of GPIO inputs (1 - 32)
 * parameter AXI_ID - AXI ID to use

 ##### Size / Speed